PKuzi01/portfolio-ppk/README.md

 #### 1 July 2023
 I started on the CSS.
 And got suuuuuper stuck.
 I had to start all over.
 I needed to figure out how the cascade was flowing, whether my documents were the problem.
 I still don't know what it was, but I know using specific properties was part of the problem, and I needed to be careful to replicate my desired result.
 I had to read the Bootstrap documentation, and search on StackOverflow too.
 I haven't used Bootstrap in so long, I had forgotten how manipulate my way through it.
 But we're slowly making a comeback.
 Several hours of debugging but we're back at it.

+#### 4 July 2023
+I worked on this on Sunday as well, and I tackled the accordion.
+A lot of exposure to SVG and figuring out the Bootstrap styling.
+I think it took 5 hours to carefully see the stack work and I have to say, I'm very happy I took that time.
+I still have to figure out how to keep the first entry in the accordion closed instead of collapsed, but I made it look really cool.
+Also I love how the colour palette is playing out on this website!
+I love it so so so much, it means so much that I spent the time picking out the colours.
+Wonderful.
+Today, I worked on the contact and footer sections, because I'm partially scared of starting with the portfolio section.
+But to curb that fear, I'm gonna plan out which projects I want on there, the copy for each of the project's descriptions, and then finding good pictures to show them, that's if I use images.
+I might turn them into links so that I don't los ethe visual evidence.
+Hopefully, that eases my anxiety about it, then the styling become a lot easier.
+Also, I enjoy doingthe responsive work a lot, because when I open up the webiste on my phone, the translation is so seamless.
+I love getting the practice in.
+Good day's work.

 ### <ins>Overall</ins>
 * Rating: /10
 * Note to self: